-We regret that this event has been cancelled owing to Covid-19 containment measures.
-We hope to take apart in May 2021.
+We regret this year’s Brighton Festival has had to be cancelled owing to Covid-19.
+We hope to see you in May 2021.

 Harp Academy is delighted to be included in Our Place 2020, Brighton Festival’s flagship initiative in partnership with The Hangleton and Knoll Project and Hangleton Community Centre, enabling local residents to make their vision for the festival come to life.

 Come and enjoy a lovely day of theatre, dance, music, crafts, games and creativity from both local and national artists.
 Visit for an hour or bring a picnic and stay for the whole afternoon.
 The day will finish with a family party compered by the wonderful Aida H Dee, featuring awesome music vibes, pop-up performances, dancing and food.

 Rendezvous at Hangleton Community Centre: Sat 23rd May at [time to be announced]

 Harp Academy will be taking the stage at: Sat 23rd May at [time to be announced]

 We welcome Harp Academy children from all our Sussex schools, all ages, and all levels of ability.
 This is your opportunity to take part in the Brighton Festival, to entertain in public, to celebrate our wonderful community, and to build important musical performance skills.

 Entry is free for everyone, so bring your family and friends, and help us make a whopping noise!
 We will rendezvous by the Hangleton Community Centre.
 There’ll be plenty of opportunity to play the pieces you’ve learnt at school; you can let us know your favourites when you register.

 What to prepare, what to bring and what to wear